 Renaming in Manual Mode

-To change filenames in manual mode, just select cells in the File Name column and modify them as any other audio metadata cells.
-We recommend using Copy-Paste and Find-Replace functions for speeding up the manual renaming.
+To change filenames in manual mode, select the cells in the File Name column and modify them as you would any other audio metadata cell.
+We recommend using the Copy and Paste, as well as the Find and Replace functions, to speed up the manual renaming process.

 Typing in a filename with Tag Editor for Mac